vishandi/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-### View Person Feature
+### View Schedule Feature

 #### Implementation

 To make the GUI cleaner and simpler, we decided not to display the schedule of each person in the person list.
-Instead, we made another panel on the right that will display the schedule of each person upon calling the function View.
+Instead, we made another panel on the right that will display the schedule of each person upon calling the function `viewSchedule`.

 To do this, we made a new `FilteredList<Person>` object called `ViewedPersonList` in `ModelManager` to store the persons that we want to show.
 Moreover, we created `PersonViewPanel.java`, `PersonViewCard.java`, and their respective `.fxml` files so it will be